 What happens at the Employment Tribunal?

 Your case will progress through the Employment Tribunal process to a hearing.
 Documents will be prepared for use at the hearing and both you and your witnesses will need to attend to give evidence on oath.
 At the hearing your case will be put forward and your employer will be given the opportunity to provide their response to the claim and ask questions.
 Once the evidence has been heard, the Employment Judge will provide a binding judgment on the case.

 How much will it cost to go to a Tribunal?

-I have been given a Compromise Agreement and need to take legal advice on it.
+I have been given a Settlement Agreement and need to take legal advice on it.
 What is its purpose?

-Sometimes in a redundancy or dismissal situation or in settling a grievance, an employer may ask the employee to sign a Compromise Agreement.
+Sometimes in a redundancy or dismissal situation or in settling a grievance, an employer may ask the employee to sign a Settlement Agreement.
 This is an agreement by which you may settle, waive or compromise any claims you may have against your employer/former employer.
-It is therefore vitally important that legal advice is taken before signing any compromise agreement.
+It is therefore vitally important that legal advice is taken before signing any settlement agreement.